AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 "That" is used to introduce restrictive clauses.
 A restrictive clause provides information that is crucial to a sentence.
 For example, "Download the sample project that corresponds to your operating system."
 If you remove the clause "that corresponds to your operating system," the sentence lacks information that the reader needs (specifying which sample project to download vs. any others).
 Restrictive clauses are not set off with commas.

 "Which" is used to introduce non-restrictive clauses.
 A non-restrictive clause provides information that is useful, but not crucial to a sentence.
 For example, "Download the sample project, which you can find on GitHub."
-If you remove the clause "which you can find on GitHub," the sentence still conveys its main paint (the directive to "Download the sample project").
-The non-restictive clause is useful information, but it is not crucial.
+If you remove the clause "which you can find on GitHub," the sentence still conveys its main point (the directive to "Download the sample project").
 Restrictive clauses are set off with commas.

 ### Contractions